laurynas-biveinis/unodb/README.md

 Unodb is a adaptive radix tree implementation, done as my playground for various C++ tools and ideas.

+## Usage

+All the declarations live in the `unodb` namespace, which is omitted in the following.

+The only currently supported key type is `uint64_t`.
+However, adding new key types should be relatively easy by instantiating `art_key` type with the desired key type and specializing `art_key::make_binary_comparable` in accordance with the ART paper.

+Values are treated opaquely.
+They are passed as non-owning objects of `value_view` type, which is `gsl::span<std::byte>`, and insertion copies them internally.
+The same applies for `get`: a non-owning `value_view` is returned.

+The API implemented by `db` class:

+* constructor, with optional memory limit parameter, exceeding which will throw `std::bad_alloc`.
+* `get(key_type k)`, returning `std::optional<value_view>`.
+* `bool insert(key_type k, value_view v)`, returning whether insert was successful (i.e. the key was not already present).
+* `bool remove(key_type k)`, returning whether delete was successful (i.e. the key was found in the tree).

+The class is unsychronized, to be using in single-thread context or with external synchronization.

 ## Dependencies

 * git